wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 4.1.9 =
 - Allow apostrophe character in the email address field of the registration form.
+- Preserve address information of a profile when submitting the registration form (if the data was received from the payment gateway).

 = 4.1.8 =
 - Improved the view debug log operation to check if the file exists before trying to open the file.
 If the file doesn't exist, it will show a message to reset the debug file.